Provably Accelerated Decentralized Gradient Method Over Unbalanced Directed Graphs: Notation and Assumptions

-We denote the Euclidean norm by $\nm{\cdot}$, and the inner product in the Euclidean space is denoted by $\jr{\cdot, \cdot}$.
-We use $\one$, $\zero$ to denote the all-ones vector and all-zeros vector, respectively.
-Their dimensions are ignored when it is clear from the context.
-The operators $=, \leq, \geq$ are overloaded for vectors and matrices in the entrywise sense.
+We denote the Euclidean norm and its inner product by $\nm{\cdot}$ and $\jr{\cdot, \cdot}$, respectively.
+All-ones and all-zeros vectors are denoted by $\one$ and $\zero$, respectively.
+Their dimensions are omitted when evident from the context.